Curtis Teets · 30-year Columbus restoration veteran.

 $4,000–$8,000+

-Multi-room sewage damage, basement saturation, drywall and flooring removal required.
+Multi-room sewage damage and basement saturation require drywall and flooring removal.
 Contaminated materials disposal, structural drying with daily monitoring for 5–7 days.

 Major Cleanup